conmaol/gadelica/grammar/nouns.md

 > Bha an **dithis bhan** ud a’ toirt an aire air gus an do dh’fhàs e suas.

-The nominative feminine common noun `dithis` ‘a group of two people’ is modified by the plural genitive common noun `bhan` ‘women’ – `dithis bhan` ‘a group of two women’.
+The nominative feminine common noun `dithis` ‘a group of two people’ is modified by the plural genitive common noun `bhan` ‘women’ – `dithis bhan` ‘a group of two women, a female pair’.

-It is not clear whether *proper nouns* can also be modified by (singular or plural) genitive common nouns, since there are no examples in the current text being analysed.
+We will postpone, for now, the question of whether *proper nouns* can also be modified by (singular or plural) genitive common nouns.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns) \| [Modifiers of nouns](#modifiers-of-nouns)